w0rd-driven/beatseek/documentation/specification.md

 Potential notification types

-1. Album not owned and checked initially.
+1. Album not owned and verified initially.
 2. New releases.
 These are within x date, 6 months to a year?
 What defines a new release?
    1. Over the course of using the application, these should pop up ahead of time like on iTunes.
    2. This whole application was designed around replicating how iTunes alerts on new albums for a single artist.
 We want a UI that can handle and showcase several.